marczhermo/sscounter/README.md

 You'll also need to run `vendor/bin/sake dev/build`.

+## Concepts

+1. Like `TextField` which we can create as many as we like. `SSCounterField` will behave similar to it by making small React components which are independent of each other, and will manage its own local state for the value.
+2. Implement **Redux** to tap into the Frameworks's global state for storing information of all small components created.
+Probably tap into "Redux Time Travel".

+## Todos

+1. Unit testing React components with **Jest**
+2. More refactoring from peer review.
+3. GraphQL maybe, REST for the meantime.

 ## Documentation

 So this is an implementaion of `TextField`, and to illustrate the idea.